Topeetee/school-project/Readme.md

 #
-full beckend for a School managing all records
+Full Backend for a School managing all records